 Character development is zero, plot development is rushed and has gaps big enough to sail a tanker through.

 If you're interested in the title - rather watch the anime.

 I randomly picked this manga to read last night and read through the series in about an hour.
 Time-wise, it was exactly what I needed, something random that I could just read quickly.
 However, I was not impressed with this series.
 From the minute I started reading it, I felt like I was missing something crucial and important.

 -There was no real character development in the series.

 -There was no actual storyline.

 -The chapters flowed only by the fact of reoccurring characters and the school.
-The rest gave off the feel of "Oh lets throw this in because it fits the genre."
+The rest gave off the feel of "Oh lets throw this in because it

 This was labeled as a supernatural - and as a MAJOR fan of supernatural series, I didn't see much of anything in terms of the supernatural.
 The only thing was the sweets thing, and to me it was just again, a "Let's throw this in just because!!"

 I don't think this is a series worth reading.
 I may check out the anime simply because the few reviews I have read now, say that the anime is much much better than this manga.
 But even then, I'm not going to go out and search in earnest for it.